 The District encourages the voluntary, informal resolution of student discrimination complaints or related concerns.
 For example, if an issue or concern is brought to the attention of a building principal and the building principal offers a resolution that is satisfactory to both the District and to the person who presents the issue(s), it is not necessary to initiate a more formal investigation or to issue a formal determination of the complaint under the steps outlined below.
+Any time prior to agreeing to a resolution and prior to a determination of responsibility, any party has the right to withdraw from the informal resolution process and resume the grievance process in alignment with district policies and procedures.

-However, if the Complainant is not satisfied with a proposed resolution or believes the issue is too significant to pursue and resolve informally, the Complainant may initiate (or continue to pursue) the formal procedures according to the steps listed below.
+If neither party is satisfied with a proposed resolution or believes the issue is too significant to pursue and resolve informally, the Complainant may initiate (or continue to pursue) the grievance procedures according to the steps listed below.